AltropInc/alt/doc/script/OutputFormatting.md

 * Provide formatters as input parameters.
 * Provide formatters in a format string.

 When we use a formatter as an input parameter, the formatter can be inserted in any position in the input list of the `print` function.
 The formatter value takes effect on all inputs that follow the formatter until the end of the input list or a new formatter value of the same type which overrides the previous one.
-This likes to use C++ output manipulators in std::cout.
-However, the effect of the formatter is only active with the current print function.
+The effect of the formatter is only active within the current print function.
 For instance,
 ```altro
 print ("output:\n", [hex], 10, ' ', 20, ' ', 30, ' ', [dec], 40, ' ', 50, ' ', 60);
 ─────────────────────────────────